 You can pitch to a magazine you don’t read or haven’t read

-In the past year I’ve had multiple pitches accepted by publications that I don’t read or haven’t ever read.
+In the past few years I’ve had multiple pitches accepted by publications that I don’t read or haven’t ever read.

 These days I’m going for good enough.

 And the other thing I’m doing?
 I’m channelling my inner JK Rowling and am relentless in pitching my ideas that haven’t found a home yet.